peterfraedrich/Shrinkwrap/README.md

-# GOFER
+# Shrinkwrap
-Gofer is a daemon process host designed for running JHipster inside systemd.
+Shrinkwrap is a daemon process host designed for running JHipster inside systemd.

 ### Theory
-The idea behind *gofer* is to provide a way to reliably start and stop JHipster systemd services and do some housekeeping tasks on startup.
+The idea behind *shrinkwrap* is to provide a way to reliably run versioned binaries ('some_binary-v1.2.4') as systemd services.
 It abstracts the binary name from the systemd unit, allowing you to deploy versioned binaries without the need to update your unit files or startup scripts.
-Additionally, *gofer* will watch for log outputs and send the systemd READY=1 notification (for use with `Type=notify` units) only when the JHipster app is ready to recieve connections.
-This avoids instances where your app crashes on startup but systemd doesn't see it as down.
+Additionally, *shrinkwrap* will watch for log outputs and send the systemd READY=1 notification (for use with `Type=notify` units) only when the binary is ready to recieve connections.
+This avoids instances where your app crashes on startup but the wrapper might still be running.

 ### Usage
-` $ ./gofer --binary BINARY --basedir PATH --environment @key=value;@key=value --tempdir PATH --command CMD`
+` $ ./shrinkwrap --binary BINARY --basedir PATH --environment @key=value;@key=value --tempdir PATH --command CMD`

 `--binary / -b` the name of the binary (without version) to be run. will be resolved to the latest version in the `basedir`